criccomini/cnr.sh/_essays/2021-06-21-preventing-technology-turf-wars.md

 2. Team B is responsible for build systems, but they don’t support one yet.
 3. No team is currently responsible for build systems.

-(a) and (b) are more common than (c), but all three patterns lead to disputes.
+\(a\) and (b) are more common than (c), but all three patterns lead to disputes.
 Ownership fights are toxic and can have a lasting negative impact on team culture, engagement, and ultimately attrition.
 Proactively managing team dynamics when adding new technology can save you a lot of heartache down the road.
 Let’s dig into these three scenarios.

 # Team B "Owns" the Problem Space and Has a Solution
 In scenario (a), an existing team already owns the problem space (build systems) and has an existing solution ("We use Bazel!
 Just use it!").
 Discussions focus on the tradeoffs between existing solutions and the newly proposed technology, and on team ownership if the newly proposed technology is adopted.

-Follow  [boring technology practices](http://boringtechnology.club/)  and  [a16z-style](https://a16z.com/2012/12/18/programming-your-culture/) , "the new product must be 10x better," policies.
+Follow [boring technology practices](http://boringtechnology.club/) and [a16z-style](https://a16z.com/2012/12/18/programming-your-culture/), "the new product must be 10x better," policies.
 If a new technology is marginally better than the existing one, go with the existing one.
 Look for complementary technologies.
 Python and Java work well together because they are opposites across a number of dimensions: virtual machine-based vs. interpreted, typed vs. not typed, good for services vs. good for tools, and so on.

 The [WePay design review process](https://wecode.wepay.com/posts/effective-software-design-documents) has been effective at managing tradeoff discussions and keeping teams in sync.
 Development teams sometimes complain that design reviews take too much time.
 We instituted two policies to help: design reviews are time boxed and reviews are optional when existing technologies (and architectures) are used.

 If new technology is adopted, you face an ownership question: is it Team A’s or Team B’s responsibility to own the new thing?
 Many factors such as resourcing, skill set, and team roadmaps must be considered.
 I like an approver-based handoff model, which I discuss in scenario (b), below.